 ALL-TIME GREATS: Cael Sanderson | Kyle Dake | Jordan Burroughs

-But then Sanderson took the head coaching job at Penn State, and Taylor followed, starting a coach-athlete relationship that has spanned over a decade and inspired great success in State College, Pennsylvania, a town that is now home to the 11-time NCAA champion Nittany Lions as well as Taylor’s youth wrestling club.
+But then Sanderson took the head coaching job at Penn State, and Taylor followed, starting a coach-athlete relationship that has spanned over a decade and inspired great success in State College, Pennsylvania, a town that is home to the 12-time NCAA champion Nittany Lions.

-This is the David Taylor story, one that continues to grow as the Penn State legend racks up more national and international accolades on the mat.
+This is the David Taylor story, one that is ongoing as the former Penn State legend turned Oklahoma State head coach continues leave his mark on the sport.

 David Taylor biography